-Maybe I’m misunderstanding something but, to me, ABM is about relationship building with the result of gaining long term business.
+Maybe I’m misunderstanding something but, to me, ABM is about relationship building with the result of gaining long-term business.

-Consider the disaster of a marriage without trust, let alone a business partnership, or lack of trust in your vendors.
+Consider the disaster of marriage without trust, let alone a business partnership, or lack of trust in your vendors.

 The perfect balance between customer and business requires you trust them and they trust you.
 Plain and simple.